Sarah Dodd, Nutritional Therapist, mNNA (CNM)

 But there is a better way!
 I’ve seen for myself how much better we can look and feel if we treat ourselves to a wholefoods diet that suits our own particular nutritional needs and lifestyle.
 I believe that it’s important to consider what we eat regardless of the health goal – and that there are certain foods that are naturally able to help us achieve these goals.
 Scientific data on the health benefits of certain foods grows every day; for example, how Omega 3 fatty acids found in oily fish and flax seeds can reduce the chance of a hip fracture and how by eating more fruit and vegetables you may reduce your risk of a stroke.

-After 3 years of study of the human body and nutrition, at the College of Naturopathic Medicine (CNM) in London, I qualified to be a Nutritional Therapist.
+After 3 years of study of the human body and nutrition, at the College of Naturopathic Medicine (CNM) in London, I qualified as a Nutritional Therapist.
 Seeing a variety of clients inspires me to keep learning, and I regularly attend tutorials to keep my knowledge up to date, as part of my Continuous Professional Development.
 I am also a member of BANT, (The British Association for Applied Nutrition & Nutritional Therapy).
 BANT is the professional body for Nutritional Therapists, whose function is to assist its members in attaining the highest standards of integrity, knowledge, competence and professional practice.

 Anything and everything clients tell me is completely confidential.
 I don’t judge and I don’t embarrass easily.

 In addition to being a nutritional therapist, I am a parent of food allergic children, and understand the pressures of working in a stressful, corporate environment which gives me a certain amount of insight.
 So if you’d like to see me about a specific health problem, or you’d just like a nutrition MOT, please book an appointment to see me at The Harmony Clinic in Hitchin or Studio 180 in Letchworth.